Command Line Interface

 server

-Using this command you can start AI server, shut it down, or request AI server to rescan its local model zoo.
+Use this command to start the AI server, shut it down, or ask it to rescan its local model zoo.

-You can control only AI server which runs on the same host where you execute this command.
-The control of remote AI servers is disabled for security reasons.
+You can control only an AI server running on the same host as this command.
+Remote control is disabled for security reasons.

 This command has the following subcommands, which are passed just after the command: